fehler/hop-onboard/Hop Onboard.md

 After undertaking some research, which will include a content audit, I’ll develop a ‘brand dictionary’ for every project.
 This ensures that the language that underpins the design is considered holistically.

-/* I’VE MADE IT THIS FAR, THE REST IS SCRATCH CONTENT AND THIS SECTION NEEDS WORK. */
+/* This section is in progress, be warned. */

 - - -